DilaraUcar/yoga_vibe_p5/README.md

 ***Requirements and Procfile before Deployment:***

 In order to deploy the project, Heroku needs information about the technologies used.
-Before deployment, I createD a Procfile and a list of requirements.
+Before deployment, I created a Procfile and a list of requirements.
 In some cases, you may also need a runtime.txt file specifying the version of Python to use.

 - Create a plain file called Procfile, at the root level of the project.
-- Type web: gunicorn my_project.wsgi into the Procfile and save.
+- Type web: `web: gunicorn my_project.wsgi`. into the Procfile and save.
-- In your IDE terminal, type pip3 freeze local > requirements.txt to create the requirements.
+- In your IDE terminal, type `pip3 freeze local > requirements.txt` to create the requirements.
-- (Optional) Create a runtime.txt and type python-3.2(or whichever version you use).
+- (Optional) Create a runtime.txt and type `python-3.2` (or whichever version you use).
 - Commit and push these files to the project repository.
 - In order to protect the django app secret key it was set as environment variable and stored in env.py file.